-Note that the COSMIC VCF is not used for annotating the variants in the output VCF.
+The COSMIC VCF is not used for annotating the variants in the output VCF.
 It is only used to impact the filtering of variants via the germline_risk filter.

 The --cosmic option has no effect in the tumor-only pipeline.

 Panel of Normals VCF